What Other Parents Are Reading

 Here's more about radiation and what happens when people are exposed to high amounts of it.

-In the broadest sense, radiation is the act of giving off energy.
-The sun is one energy source that gives off (or "radiates") energy through its ultraviolet rays.
+Radiation is tricky to understand because you can't see it.
+In the broadest sense, it's the release of energy.
+This energy can travel in the form or particles or rays.
+So, for example, the sun is one energy source that gives off (or "radiates") energy through particles and rays.

 The two types of radiation are:

 It's rare to be exposed to dangerously high doses of radiation in everyday life.
-But people can be exposed to high doses if there's a nuclear attack or a nuclear power plant failure.
+Someone could be exposed to high doses, however, in the event of a nuclear blast (as in Hiroshima and Nagasaki in World War II) or a nuclear power plant failure (which happened in the Sendai region of Japan after a tsunami in 2011).

-Radiation sickness usually only happens to people who are exposed to 300 or more times the average yearly dose of background radiation.
-A person exposed to such high doses of radiation may have:
+Radiation sickness is extremely rare, and usually only happens in people who have been exposed to 300 or more times the average yearly dose of background radiation (3.2 mSv).
+This is usually only possible through a nuclear disaster.

 - a drop in blood cell counts